OtienoSamwel/mpesa-stk-push/README.md

 # Mpesa-stk-push

 An mpesa library to perform stk push requests with minimal configuration.
-Thia library is a wrapper around the mpesa express daraja api.
+This library is a wrapper around the mpesa express daraja api.

 ## Installation